-Significant mix of frozen precipitation possible in D.C. area on Thursday
+Significant mix of frozen precipitation could hit D.C. area on Thursday

 Parts of the region could see significant amounts of snow and/or ice before a possible change to rain.
 The precipitation, which may be heavy at times, is likely to continue into Thursday night or very early Friday morning.

-Our colder areas north and west of the District are expected to see the most frozen precipitation that lasts the longest and it’s questionable whether they will see a transition to rain; whereas, our southeastern suburbs toward southern Maryland may only see a several-hour period of frozen precipitation before rain takes over.
+Our colder areas north and west of the District are expected to see the most frozen precipitation that lasts the longest and may see a transition to rain; our southeastern suburbs toward southern Maryland may see only a several-hour period of frozen precipitation before rain takes over.

 Temperatures in the early stages of the event, through Thursday morning, are forecast to be very cold, mostly in the 20s to near 30, meaning frozen precipitation should initially accumulate and cause slick travel.

-However, the temperature forecast, which has important implications for what type of precipitation falls and the duration, is dependent on exactly how far south the Arctic air pushes which may take another day or two to more confidently determine.
+However, the temperature forecast, which has important implications for what type of precipitation falls and the duration, is dependent on exactly how far south the Arctic air pushes, which may take another day or two to more confidently determine.

-Many, but not all, computer model projections suggest the air may be cold enough from cloud-to-ground level for a period of snow when the precipitation arrives.
-But then, as a milder pocket of air pokes in at the mid-levels, the snow may change to sleet and eventually, as the milder air deepens, freezing rain and plain rain, especially along and east of Interstate 95.
+Many, but not all, computer model projections suggest the air may be cold enough from cloud-to-ground level for snow when the precipitation arrives.
+But as a milder pocket of air pokes in at the mid-levels, the snow may change to sleet and, as the milder air deepens, freezing rain and plain rain, especially along and east of Interstate 95.

 Before any transition to rain, however, significant amounts of frozen precipitation may fall.